 Addiction to prescription painkillers is a serious problem.
 In fact, nearly half of Americans personally know someone suffering from prescription opioid addiction.
-And, most Americans express desires for more systematic actions to be taken to treat and prevent painkiller abuse.
+Most Americans express desires for more systematic actions to be taken to treat and prevent painkiller abuse.
 Clearly, something needs to be done regarding this important issue.

 Addiction to Painkillers: A Widespread Issue

 In a recent national poll, 44% of Americans said that they personally know someone who has struggled with addiction to painkillers.
-26% said that it was an acquaintance, 21% said that it was a close friend, 20% said that it was a family member, and 2% said that it was themselves.
-Clearly, this is a very widespread issue.
+Furthermore, 26% said that it was an acquaintance, 21% said that it was a close friend, 20% said that it was a family member, and 2% said that it was themselves.
+This is a very widespread issue that affects everyone including addicts, friends, and family.

 In the same poll, 35% of people reported viewing heroin abuse as an extremely serious problem.
-However, fewer people (28%) reported viewing prescription opioid abuse as an extremely serious problem.
-In reality, far fewer people die from heroin overdoses than those who die from prescription opioid abuse.
-Furthermore, even fewer people (19%) reported alcohol abuse as an extremely serious problem.
+However, fewer people, 28%, reported viewing prescription opioid abuse as an extremely serious problem.
+Far fewer people die from heroin overdoses than those who die from prescription opioid abuse.
+Furthermore, even fewer people, 19%, reported alcohol abuse as an extremely serious problem.

 Taking Action Against Addiction

-Nonetheless, a similar percentage of respondents claim that the federal government should take more action towards buffering prescription opioid abuse (66%) and heroin abuse (62%).
+Nonetheless, 66% of respondents claim that the federal government should take more action towards buffering prescription opioid abuse and 62% of respondents agree that the federal government should take action towards heroin abuse.
 More than 80% support the following strategies to act against addiction to prescription painkillers: